APPLYING TO THE NEW WRITERS PROJECT

 As many as two days can pass between your submission of the ApplyTexas application and your receipt of the email with your EID and password to log into the Application Status Check.
 Please be patient and plan to submit your application with this process in mind.
 If you do not receive the email with your EID and temporary password after two business days, please feel free to contact GIAC or the department, but it is not helpful to do so any earlier.

-All application materials under the applicant's control (i.e. personal statement and writing sample) must be uploaded by 11:59 PM on December 15 for the application to be considered for Fall 2013 admission.
+Application materials (personal statement, writing sample, and GRE scores) must be uploaded by 11:59 pm on December 15 for the application to be considered for Fall 2014 admission.
+Transcripts and recommendation letters will have a grace period until 11:59 pm on December 20.

 Due to the high number of applications, the English Office cannot confirm the receipt of individual items.
-Applicants are normally notified of the Program's decision by early March.
+Applicants should check "My Status" in the Application Status Check to see admissions decisions.
+Decisions are usually made no later than March 15.

 Applying to more than one M.F.A.
 Program at UT